“How do I get started in Nursing Informatics?”

 Most of the answers were personal anecdotes from nurses who made the transition.
 I noted that some had career paths similar to mine, while others had vastly different experiences.
 Some volunteered for informatics-related responsibilities, like I did, while others had the role handed to them by management.
 Some decided to pursue a graduate degree, while others earned an informatics or project management-related certification.
 Some nurses did both.

 Below is a list of possible ways to help you transition to a career in nursing informatics, compiled from my informal “research” and my own experience.
 I have not dubbed these steps “simple” or “easy”, because most of them involve a set of preparatory steps, and some of them are complex and may require a significant commitment in time and energy.
-Consider them guidelines which are intended to help you take that first step in the transition.
+Oftentimes, it takes a combination of these steps to break into your first official Nursing Informatics job.
+Please consider these as general guidelines which are intended to help you take that first step in the transition.

 Note that these are not ordered by priority or effectiveness, and the links I’m providing are meant to be resources, and not endorsements of any particular book, group, organization, school, or conference.